Other links:

 Statistical skills involving latent variable modeling (in various forms), meta-analysis, and time series analysis will not be tested.

 The second section will be grouped into five subsections out of which candidates will choose any three.
 Questions will be grouped according to the core domains in psychology: Biological, Developmental, Clinical, Social, Cognitive and Measurements and Methodologies.
-This section will follow the syllabus of the subject GRE test in psychology.
-Please use the following link to obtain the syllabus and sample questions.

 • General Structure of the PhD Program